 Sadly, parenting in today's world means that having to follow-up on exposure to pornography is a when, not if, reality.
 Our friends at Harvest USA (a ministry to the sexually broken - harvestusa.org) make some great recommendations in their article, "My Kids Have Looked at Porn!
 What Do I Do Now?"
-While we strongly recommend you read the entire article (you can access it on their website), here's a rundown of the steps you should take: "Research reveals many systemic effects of Internet pornography that are undermining an ALREADY VULNERABLE CULTURE of marriage and family.
-Even more disturbing is the fact that the first Internet generations have NOT REACHED FULL-MATURITY, so the upper-limits of this impact have yet to be realized."

-- Jill Manning, Sociologist
+While we strongly recommend you read the entire article (you can access it on their website), here's a rundown of the steps you should take:

+"Research reveals many systemic effects of Internet pornography that are undermining an ALREADY VULNERABLE CULTURE of marriage and family.
+Even more disturbing is the fact that the first Internet generations have NOT REACHED FULL-MATURITY, so the upper-limits of this impact have yet to be realized." - Jill Manning, Sociologist
-1. Control your anger.
-Remember to direct your anger at the sin and not to your child.

-2. Go after their heart, not their behavior.
+- 1. Control your anger.
+Remember to direct your anger at the sin and not to your child. - 2.
+Go after their heart, not their behavior.
 You want to deal with the root of the issue, not the symptoms.
-A grace-filled approach that points them to Christ and an understanding of their fallenness and longings will help you direct your child to turn to Christ for his forgiveness and grace.

-3. Keep a discussion going about sex.
-Their pornography use has opened the door for you to discuss God's wonderful gift of sexuality and the parameters He's established for healthy sexual expression.

-4. Examine your own heart.
-Are you living God's design for your own sexuality?
+A grace-filled approach that points them to Christ and an understanding of their fallenness and longings will help you direct your child to turn to Christ for his forgiveness and grace. - 3.
+Keep a discussion going about sex.
+Their pornography use has opened the door for you to discuss God's wonderful gift of sexuality and the parameters He's established for healthy sexual expression. - 4.
+Examine your own heart.
+Are you living God's design for your own sexuality? - 5.
 Block the doors.
-Take steps to restrict access and choices, while engaging them in ongoing accountability.
+Take steps to restrict access and choices, while engaging them in ongoing accountability. - 6.
 Don't let up or give up.
 This is not a behavior that is fixed with controls.
 Shepherd them forward in their spiritual lives with the goal of heart change.

-CPYU grants permission for this article to be copied in its entirety, provided the copies are distributed free of charge and the copies indicate the source as the Center for Parent/ Youth Understanding.
 7. Evaluate whether or not outside counseling is necessary or beneficial.
 If in doubt, err on the side of caution and secure the services of a competent Christian counselor who has experience dealing with issues related to children, teens, and pornography.